| |

 multi million-dollar contracts, but rather using our degree and education

 to build a future for our families and communities.
+We do

 not play in front of national television audiences, but rather we play in